powerchordinc/ratsnest/README.md

 # Rat's Nest
-Simple presence validation for deeply-nested, arbitrary maps in Golang
+Simple validation for deeply-nested, arbitrary maps in Golang

 ## The Need